Why You Want to Recognize Employees

 For example, if people are recognized for exceeding a production or sales expectation, everyone who goes over the goal shares in the glory.
 Recognizing only the highest performer will demoralize all of your other contributors.
 Make sure the criteria for employee recognition is clearly stated and understood by everyone.

 Set guidelines so leaders acknowledge equivalent and similar contributions.
 For example, each employee who stays after work to contribute ideas in a departmental improvement brainstorming session gets to have lunch with the department head.
 Or, recognize each employee who contributes to a customer, even the employee who just answered the phone—their actions set the sale in motion.

 Make Employee Recognition Inconsistent—But Constant

 Approaches and content must also be inconsistent.
 You want to offer employee recognition that is consistently fair, but you also want to make sure that your employee recognition efforts do not become expectations or entitlements.

 For example, if employees are invited to lunch with the boss every time they work overtime, the lunch becomes an expectation or entitlement.
 It is no longer a reward.
 Additionally, if a person does not receive the expected reward, it becomes a source of dissatisfaction and negatively impacts the person’s attitude about work.

 Be Specific About Why the Employee Is Receiving Recognition

 Be specific about why the individual is receiving the recognition.
 The purpose of feedback is to reinforce what you’d like to see the employee do more of—the purpose of employee recognition is the same.
 In fact, employee recognition is one of the most powerful forms of feedback that you can provide.

-For example, say something like, “the report had a significant impact on the committee’s decision.
+For example, say something like, “The report had a significant impact on the committee’s decision.
 You did an excellent job of highlighting the key points and information we needed before making the final decision.
-Because of your work, we’ll be able to cut 6 percent of our operating budget.”
+Because of your work, we’ll be able to cut 6% out of our operating budget.”